Maximad/habapp/README.md

   - call core services
   - format replies such as forum threads, task lists and Arabic summaries

 - `src/core/`
-  Core logic and JSON-backed storage for:
+  Core logic and JSON-backed storage split by domain:
-  - projects and pipelines
+  - `src/core/work/` for projects, tasks, pipelines and templates
-  - tasks and templates
+  - `src/core/people/` for members, work logs and status/loyalty
-  - loyalty/status rules and copy
+  - `src/core/ethics/` for task reviews, corrections and risk logic

 - `src/commands/`
   Slash command definitions consumed by `deploy-commands.js`.
 Includes project flows such as creating and scaffolding project forums.